Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Distributed Allocation Algorithms

+Theorem~\ref{thm:Q_len_bound_cost} shows that the algorithm ensures a uniform bound on the time-averaged expected holding cost, thereby establishing stability in the sense of Definition~\ref{def:holding_cost_stability}.
+Moreover, the weights \(w_i\) control the dependence of the holding cost on the cost vector \(c\) through the mismatch factor \(\max_i c_i/w_i\).
+Hence, choosing \(w_i=c_i\) removes this multiplicative mismatch factor from the leading control term.
+With the regret-optimized choice \(V_T=\Theta(\sqrt{IT})\), this gives up to fixed system-dependent constants.
+Thus, for each prescribed target horizon \(T\), the resulting policy admits a uniform time-average expected holding cost bound over all execution times \(t\ge1\).

+The \(1/\delta\) factor in the time-average holding-cost bound comes from the weighted Lyapunov drift argument: the negative drift coefficient is proportional to the traffic slackness \(\delta=n-\rho\).
+This bound is therefore slightly weaker than the scalar total-queue bound, which is proved by a sharper one-dimensional coupling argument.
+Nevertheless, the cost-aware choice \(w_i=c_i\) still eliminates the multiplicative cost-mismatch factor \(\max_i c_i/w_i\) from the leading term.

+\begin{remark}[Regret--stability tradeoff] The parameter \(V\) controls the regret--stability tradeoff.
+If \(V\) is fixed independently of the target horizon \(T\), then the holding-cost bound is uniform in time and independent of \(T\), but the regret bound contains the term \(IT/V\) and is linear in \(T\).
+Balancing the terms \(V\) and \(IT/V\) in the regret upper bound gives the horizon-dependent tuning \(V_T=\Theta(\sqrt{IT})\).
+For each prescribed target horizon \(T\), this value is chosen before the algorithm starts and is kept fixed during execution.
+Hence the resulting policy achieves sublinear regret over \([1,T]\), while the holding-cost bound remains uniform over the execution time \(t\ge 1\). \end{remark}

+\begin{remark}[Target horizon and execution horizon] The target horizon \(T\) is used only to tune the parameter \(V_T\) and the confidence radius.
+The policy can be run for all \(t\ge 1\).
+The regret guarantee is evaluated over the first \(T\) time slots, whereas the stability guarantee is evaluated over the infinite time axis of the same fixed policy. \end{remark}

-\section{Distributed allocation algorithms}
+\section{Distributed Allocation Algorithms}

-The scheduling algorithm defined in Algorithm~\ref{alg:Alg1} can be run by a dedicated compute node in a centralized implementation.
-For large-scale systems with many jobs and servers, it is of interest to consider distributed scheduling algorithms, where computations are performed by nodes representing jobs or servers.
+The scheduling algorithm defined in Algorithm~\ref{alg:Alg1} can be run by a dedicated compute node in a centralized computation implementation.
+For large-scale systems with many jobs and servers, it is of interest to consider distributed scheduling algorithms, where computations are performed by compute nodes representing jobs or servers.
 The part of the algorithm concerned with the computation of mean reward estimators can be easily distributed.
-The part concerned with the computation of expected allocations of jobs to servers requires solving the convex optimization problem (\ref{eq:weighted}) in each time step.
-We next discuss distributed iterative algorithms for computing these allocations where iterative updates are performed by either nodes representing jobs or servers.
-These iterative updates are performed according to projected gradient-descent algorithms with feedback delays due to distributed computation.
-We provide stability conditions for convergence of these iterative algorithms.
+However, the part concerned with the computation of expected allocations of jobs to servers requires solving the convex optimization problem (\ref{eq:weighted}) in each time step.